baltimorecorps/hippo-frontend/README.md

 https://github.com/reduxjs/reselect

+NOTE: I found a bug in this package so I just manually copied the file in.
-`fetch-action-creator` is used to link Redux actions to our API.
+Also submitted a fix to the package itself so hopefully that gets pulled in `fetch-action-creator` is used to link Redux actions to our API.
 We were already using the Fetch API so this is a clean extension of that